11 Jul 2016 Protection from Power Surges and Outages (Podcast 531)

 Label USB and Power Cables

-One last tidbit I’d like to leave you with before we finish, is that while my iMac was in hospital, I used my MacBook Pro to continue my work.
+One last tidbit I’d like to leave you with before we finish is that while my iMac was in the hospital, I used my MacBook Pro to continue my work.
 Because the MacBook Pro only has two USB ports though, I found myself having to connect various devices depending on what I was currently working on, and it can be a real pain if you have to keep tracing the cord back to each device to find out what to unplug and plug in etc.